Core Concepts

 - Create Your First Mailbox: step-by-step guide to your first working support mailbox

-- Expression Builder: filter which emails trigger each rule
+- Expression Builder: filter which triggers fire each rule

 - Workflow Actions vs. Single API Call Actions: deeper dive into the two action categories